issp-center-dev/dsqss/doc/en/dsqss/about_dsqss.rst

 Acknowledgment
 ****************
-Development of this software was and is being supported by K-computer project, post-K computer projects and “Project for advance- ment of software usability in materials science” by ISSP.
+Development of this software was and is being supported by K-computer project, post-K computer projects and “Project for advancement of software usability in materials science” by ISSP.

 Contact
 *********************